JohnCoene/cicerone/README.md

 shinyApp(ui, server)
 ```

-Visit the [documentation](https://shiny.john-coene.com/) for more examples, read the documentation of `?Cicerone`.
+All the options are detailed in the documentation of the object: `?Cicerone`.